mkicjn/ltk-small-games/README.md

-# ltk-snake
+# ltk-small-games
-Simplistic recreation of Snake using LTK's canvas widget, made for practice
+Simplistic games written in Common Lisp with LTK for practice

 Quicklisp is a prerequisite